 Top-level goal alignment

 In any company, employees look to their leadership to validate where they should focus their time.
-Working from the top down, a modernization effort must align with a corporate goal that truly matters and can be measured.
+Working from the top down, a technology modernization effort must align with a corporate goal that truly matters and can be measured.
 These top-level goals drive executive support for the effort and rally the whole company to accomplish a concrete objective.
 Without clear goals, a disruptive effort in the company has a much lower chance of success.
 All top-level goals should be SMART: Simple, Measurable, Assignable, Realistic, and Time-Boxed.
 A SMART goal could be something like:

 - Improve margins for X product line by 10% by the end of the fiscal year